Cebu boobook: Habitat and conservation status

 The IUCN Red List classifies this bird as vulnerable with population estimates of 250 to 999 mature individuals with the belief that its population is on the lower estimate of that range.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, mining and conversion into farmlands through slash-and-burn and urbanization.
-Cebu underwent severe deforestation in the 1890s and now just 0.03% or 15 km^{2} forest cover remains.
+Cebu underwent severe deforestation in the 1890s and now just 0.03% or 15km^{2} forest cover remains.
 The forests of Cebu continue to undergo hunting pressure and deforestation — further reducing what little there is remaining.

 This has led to many other species sharing its range to also be endangered.
 It also shares a habitat with the Cebu flowerpecker which is one of the most endangered birds in the world and other endangered species such as the black shama and Cebu streak-breasted bulbul.
 This has led to many extinctions of species such as Cebu warty pig and possibly the Cebu amethyst brown dove and subspecies extinctions of Philippine oriole, blackish cuckooshrike, bar-bellied cuckooshrike, Philippine hanging parrot and more.

 The Cebu boobook occurs in the Alcoy, Argao, Dalaguete, Tabunan and Boljoon protected forests, but like all places in the Philippines protection is lax.

 There is no species-specific conservation program at present.